Cacti

 What is Cacti?

-Cacti is a comprehensive network monitoring and management tool designed to provide users with a robust and scalable solution for tracking and analyzing network performance.
-As a popular open-source platform, Cacti offers a wide range of features that make it an ideal choice for network administrators and engineers.
-With its ability to collect and store network data, Cacti enables users to create detailed graphs and charts, set alerts and thresholds, and perform in-depth analysis of network behavior.
+Cacti is a comprehensive network monitoring and management tool designed to provide users with a robust platform for monitoring and troubleshooting their network infrastructure.
+As a free and open-source solution, Cacti offers a wide range of features that make it an attractive option for network administrators and engineers.
+With its ability to provide real-time monitoring, Cacti enables users to quickly identify and resolve network issues, ensuring minimal downtime and optimal network performance.

 Main Features